Meyer London

-Meyer London (December 29, 1871 – June 6, 1926) was a Lithuanian-born Jewish American lawyer and politician from New York City.
+Meyer London (Note: מאיר לאָנדאָן) (December 29, 1871 – June 6, 1926) was a Lithuanian-born Jewish American lawyer and politician from New York City.
 He was legal counsel to the International Ladies' Garment Workers' Union during the 1910 New York Cloakmakers strike.
 He represented the Lower East Side of Manhattan for two nonconsecutive terms and was one of only two members of the Socialist Party of America elected to the United States Congress.
 His opposition to American entry into World War I and his refusal to introduce a congressional resolution supporting the creation of a Jewish state in Palestine created controversy that limited his political career.
+In the December 7, 1917 vote to declare war against the Austro-Hungarian Empire, the Senate was unanimous, 74–0, while the vote in the House was 350–1, with London being the sole member of Congress to vote against.